Eureka SPRK+ Butane Review

 Ease of Use

 This is one of the metrics where the SPRK+ truly shines.
 Like other butane stoves, it is incredibly easy to get this stove ready to start cooking.
 After you take the stove out of its plastic carrying case, open the fuel compartment, properly align and seat the butane, lock it in place, and you're ready to fire it up!
 If the stove is off-level, you can adjust it by rotating the feet on the bottom of the stove.

-Ease of care is another metric where the SPRK+ performs quite well.
-To clean it, just remove the drip pan, which is integrated with the pot stabilizers.
-This makes scrubbing your cook surface super easy but also means you can more easily clean the burner and clean underneath the drip pan.
+To clean it, just remove the drip pan that is integrated with the pot stabilizers.
+This makes scrubbing your cook surface super easy and means you can more easily clean the burner and clean underneath the drip pan.

 With its low weight and slim profile, the SPRK+ is highly portable.
 It comes with a plastic carrying case with an easy-to-use handle.
-With the carrying case, the SPRK+ weighs 4.94 lbs, while the stove alone weighs 3.49 lbs.
+Over time, we have found that the plastic carrying case is not the most durable, so you will want to be careful with how you pack this in your rig or kitchen bin.
+With the carrying case, the SPRK+ weighs 4.94 pounds, while the stove alone weighs 3.49 pounds.
 Beyond the ease of carrying the stove, it is also very compact (15.3" x 13" x 3.6"), commanding little space in your camp kitchen kit.

-Given the low price and quality construction of the SPRK+, we think this stove is a great value.
-Even though it isn't our top performer in boil time or wind resistance, it packs enough power to deliver a tasty meal quickly enough to satisfy a couple of hungry campers.
-If you're looking for a two-burner stove or for a stove with higher power output, you'll usually have to pay nearly double the price as you do for this one.
+Given the low price and quality construction of the SPRK+, we think this stove is an ok value.
+Even though it is an average performer in our boil and fuel efficiency tests, it packs enough power to deliver a tasty meal quickly enough to satisfy a couple of hungry campers.
+If you're looking for a two-burner stove or for a stove with a higher power output, you'll usually have to pay nearly double the price as you do for this one.
 It is easy to set up, easy to clean, lightweight, and very portable.
-All of this at a reasonable price is hard to beat.
+Getting all of this at a reasonable price is hard to beat.